Jmaouchi/README_Generator-/README.md

   # About The Application:
-    This application will allow you to create a README.md file, with only answering to a prompt quastions
+    Whatever you want to add as a description for your app

   # Built With: